andrew-ge-wu/Site/CircuitWall/content/articles/kafka-basics.md

 ---

 ***
 As a consultant, it is hard to say "I don't know".
-With only very limited knowledge of kafka, I started working as DevSecOps a few months ago on a large kafka(confluent) installation for a bank.
+With only very limited knowledge of Kafka, I started working as DevSecOps a few months ago on a large Kafka(confluent) installation for a bank.

-I am writing this from my own perspective on the key takeaways after working and tuning a multi dc setup.
+I am writing this from my own perspective on the key takeaways after working and tuning a multi-dc setup.
 There will be topics that you feel important that is not covered here, please let me know.

 *This is first of a trilogy: Basics, <a href="{{< relref "kafka-multi-dc.md" >}}">Multi DC</a> and Performance tuning.*
 ***

 ---
-# What is kafka?
+# What is Kafka?
 Apache Kafka is an open-source stream-processing software platform developed by LinkedIn.

 * Publish and subscribe to streams of records, similar to a message queue or enterprise messaging system.